Technical specifications

 Personal experience

-Tester: Xavier Lefebvre (Mechanic at Epic), weight: 77kg, height: 189cm,
+Tester: Xavier Lefebvre (Mechanic at Epic), weight: 77kg, height: 189 cm,

-Personal bike: Scott Genius 2022 in size XL
+Personal Bike: Scott Genius 2022 in size XL

-Favorite slopes: King Kong, LB2, Super G (Sentiers du Moulin), 1837, Tordue, Barbelée, Baptême (MSA).
+favorite trails: King Kong, LB2, Super G (Sentiers du moulin), 1837, Tordue, Barbed wire, Baptême (MSA).

 Installation and adjustment:

-The Marzocchi Bomber Z1 Coil comes with a Medium spring, which is perfect for me, but there is also the option of a soft, firm or extra-firm spring.
-In its stock configuration, it is set at 170mm of travel for 29'' wheels, which is 20mm more than the stock fork on my Scott Genius.
-However, the fork travel is adjustable using spacer tokens on the spring side.
-It's a fairly simple procedure, but if opening your suspensions is a source of anxiety for you, the mechanics at our workshop will be happy to set you up with the suspension travel of your choice.
-This adjustment increases the versatility of the fork to allow it to conform to the demands of each bike while providing the ability to experiment with different travel.
-For my part, I still ride the Bomber Z1 at 170 mm of travel, since that gives me an angle of about 64º very adequate for my riding style.
-On the spring side, once the correct spring has been selected, the sag must be adjusted with the preload knob.
+However, the fork travel is adjustable using spacer chips on the spring side.
+It's a fairly simple procedure, but if opening your suspension is a source of anxiety for you, the mechanics at our workshop will be happy to configure the suspension to the travel of your choice.
+This adjustment increases the versatility of the fork to allow it to conform to the demands of each bike while also offering the possibility of experimenting with different travels.
+For my part, I still ride the Bomber Z1 at 170 mm of travel, since it gives me an angle of about 64º very adequate for my riding style.
+On the spring side, once the correct spring is selected, the sag must be adjusted with the preload knob.
 A sag of 30% is recommended.
-For GRIP cartridge adjustments, only slow rebound and slow compression are adjustable, which greatly simplifies fork setup.
-I roll the fork with a fairly slow rebound.
-For compression, I closed it about 1/3 turn and the only times I change this setting is during long climbs, where I close it completely which has the effect of locking the suspension very efficiently.
-The Marzocchi Bomber Z1 is a suspension that is simple to adjust to allow people who use it to maximize their time on the bike.
-As we say in the language of our neighbors to the south: set it and forget it!